Travel to Mexico during Covid-19: What you need to know before you go

-(CNN) — If you're planning a trip to Mexico, here's what you'll need to know and expect if you want to visit during the global coronavirus pandemic.
+(CNN) — If you're planning to travel to Mexico, here's what you'll need to know and expect if you want to visit during the Covid-19 pandemic.

 The basics

-Mexico is open to all travelers.
-There is no need to provide a negative PCR test or quarantine for 14 days on arrival, though most resorts ask for health questionnaires.
-However, the land border between Mexico and the US is closed until January 21, 2021.
+Mexico is open to travelers.
+There is no need to provide a negative PCR test or quarantine for 14 days on arrival, though most resorts ask guests to complete health questionnaires.
+The land border between Mexico and the US is closed until January 21, and nonessential land travel is banned.
+However, air travel is allowed.

 What's on offer

 Incredible food, sensational beaches, buzzing towns and historical remains.
-While the beach resorts around Cancun attract the bulk of visitors, those who want more than a fly and flop go for Mexico City's cultural heft, the coastline of Baja California, and traditional towns like Oaxaca.
+While the beach resorts around Cancun attract the bulk of visitors, those who want more than a fly and flop go for Mexico City's cultural heft, the coastline of Baja California and traditional towns such as Oaxaca.

 Who can go

-Note: Editor's Note — Coronavirus cases remain high across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on January 9.